Structures of group-15 elemental solids from an effective boundary theory: Boundary Theory

 By translational symmetry, the Ising coupling can only depend on the distance between spins (on the boundary).
 For example, each $\sigma$ variable has four nearest neighbours within the plane.
 The coupling to each of the four neighbours must be the same.
 On physical grounds, the coupling must decay with distance.
 As a minimal model, we restrict couplings to nearest and next-nearest neighbours.
 Examples of nearest-neighbor and second-nearest-neighbor spins are shown in Fig.~\ref{fig.J1J2}.

 Based on these arguments, we arrive at an expression for energy in terms of the boundary Ising variables,

 Due to cubic rotational symmetry, the same coupling constants, $J_1$ and $J_2$, operate on each surface.
 Eq.~\eqref{eq.E} describes three independent, but identical, spin systems, each being a $J_1$-$J_2$ square-lattice Ising model.
 Their spin states determine the bulk network configuration.
+We note that the coupling constants $J_1$ and $J_2$ must scale with linear system size.
+On an $L \times L \times L$ cubic lattice, the energy of the bulk must scale as $L^3$ to be an extensive quantity.
+The expression in Eq.~\eqref{eq.E}, however, describes three square-lattices with energy scaling as $J_{1/2} L^2$.
+In order to reconcile these scaling relations, $J_1$ and $J_2$ must scale linearly with $L$.
 In the next section, we use Eq.~\eqref{eq.E} to obtain phases of network configurations.